-- There are children from approximately 14 schools within our Parish who are involved in our Parish Sacramental Journey. - All children and their parents/carers are welcome. - If your child is not yet baptised, please contact the parish office to speak to Fr Pat or Pauline Thomas.
+- There are children from approximately 14 schools within our Parish who are involved in our Parish Sacramental Journey. - All children and their parents/carers are welcome. - If your child is not yet baptised, please contact the parish office to speak to the Parish Priest or Pastoral Associate.
 They are happy to chat to you about the process and assist you.